+5.5.1 This section considers the available data in relation to the conservation objectives of the site.

+Objective 4: The geographical distribution of the habitats and their overall area within the sites should be maintained or increased

+5.5.2 Predicted traffic increases as a result of development proposed by the plan are such that changes in the geographic distribution and area of habitats within Ashdown Forest are unlikely to alter as a result of atmospheric pollution.

-- 5.5.1 This section considers the available data in relation to the conservation objectives of the site. - Objective 4: The geographical distribution of the habitats and their overall area within the sites should be maintained or increased - 5.5.2 It is not possible to assess effects on distribution or extent of habitats at the present time. - Objective 5: The mix of species (their species structure) and the ecological interrelationships between these and other environmental and management factors (ecological function) which are needed for the long-term maintenance of the habitats should be likely to continue to exist - 5.5.3 It is not possible to assess effects on species structure or ecological function at present. - Objective 6: The conservation status of the habitats' typical species are maintained in terms of their population size, range and habitat extent - 5.5.4 It is not possible to assess effects on the population, range or extent of typical species at the present time.
+Objective 5: The mix of species (their species structure) and the ecological interrelationships between these and other environmental and management factors (ecological function) which are needed for the long-term maintenance of the habitats should be likely to continue to exist

-5.6 Assumptions and Limitations

-5.6.1 This part of the Appropriate Assessment cannot be concluded until further studies to establish the likely growth in traffic along roads within 200m of Ashdown Forest is complete.
-The work is underway and is due to complete in time to inform the Submission District Plan.
+5.5.3 The level of air pollution associated with predicted traffic increases is unlikely to affect species structure or ecological function.

+Objective 6: The conservation status of the habitats' typical species are maintained in terms of their population size, range and habitat extent

+- 5.5.4 The population, range and extent of typical species, such as bell heather and dwarf gorse, are unlikely to decrease as a result of air pollution associated with predicted traffic increases predicted as a result of the plan's development targets. - 5.6 Assumptions and Limitations - 5.6.1 The HRA is based on official guidance (DMRB) that has been agreed with Natural England as being suitable for use in the assessment.
+The guidance states that if none of the relevant roads are an 'affected' road then the proposal can be considered neutral in terms of air quality.
+The transport assessment has found that the levels of predicted traffic growth associated with the Revised Draft District Plan's development targets are such that none of the roads travelling through Ashdown Forest is an affected road. - 5.6.2 However, baseline air pollution levels at Ashdown Forest are already degraded, approaching the critical level for NOx and exceeding the critical deposition load for acid and nitrogen.
+It is recommended that a programme of monitoring is undertaken to establish that increases in traffic-related pollution do not occur during the plan's delivery period.
+Monitoring should seek to establish changes in traffic flow and pollutant emissions and deposition along key road corridors on the Forest, including A275, A26, A22 and B2100.